FloatingArrayDesign/FAModel/famodel/ontology/README.md

 This section provides a straightforward and compact way to define the power cables in the array.
 The CableID refers to an entry in the [Top Level Cables](#top-level-cables) section.
-For each end (A and B) of the cable, it specifies the platform (matching an ID in the [array table](#array-layout)) it is attached to, the dynamic cable attached at either end (matching an ID in the [Dynamic Cable Configurations](#dynamic-cable-configurations) section), and the heading of the cable at the attachment of each end, using headings relative to the heading of the platform or substation it is connected to, running clockwise.
+For each end (A and B) of the cable, it specifies the platform (matching an ID in the [array table](#array-layout)) it is attached to, the dynamic cable attached at either end (matching an ID in the [Dynamic Cable Configurations](#dynamic-cable-configurations) section), the heading of the dynamic cable at the attachment of each end, using headings relative to the heading of the platform or substation it is connected to, running clockwise, and the index in the platform J-tube list each end is attached to.
+The JtubeA and JtubeB keys in the table are optional to implement; if not provided it is assumed that the cable attaches to the platform at the center of the platform.

 The static cable type is listed under 'cableType', referencing either an entry in the [Cable Cross Sectional Properties](#cable-cross-sectional-properties) section or a cable type name in the FAModel CableProps yaml.
 Length adjustment information is also included.